SUFE-BA-TEAM-A/SystemConfiguration/README.md

 3. to save credentials: git config --global credential.helper store

 ## Linux Related
+### Tools installation
 1. install openssh to establish an ssh server
 2. install screen
 3. ubuntu: build-essential includes gcc and other tools
+4. xfreerdp can be used to connect to windows remote desktop

+### Startup
+1. docker
+2. v2ray
+3. frpc